EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The salt SHALL be the PSK when EDHOC is authenticated with symmetric keys and nil when EDHOC is authenticated with asymmetric keys.

-* The context information SHALL be the serialized COSE_KDF_Context with the following values:
+* The fields in the context information COSE_KDF_Context SHALL have the following values:

-  + AlgorithmID is a tstr or int as defined below
+  + AlgorithmID is a tstr as defined below

   + PartyUInfo = PartyVInfo = ( nil, nil, nil )

-  + SuppPubInfo SHALL contain:

   + keyDataLength is a uint as defined below

   + protected SHALL be a zero length bstr

   + other is a bstr SHALL be aad_2, aad_3, or exchange_hash

 where exchange_hash, in diagnostic non-normative notation, is: